 - Zane (Kristina Roberts), best-selling author of erotic fiction, publisher (Upper Marlboro)

-- Chris Haley, actor, filmmaker, nephew of fame author of “Roots” Alex Haley (Landover)
+- Chris Haley, actor, filmmaker, nephew of the famed author of “Roots” Alex Haley (Landover)

 - Joshua Cribbs, NFL Player (Upper Marlboro)

-- Jarrett Jack, NBA’s Brooklyn Nets (Ft.
+- Jarrett Jack, former NBA player (Ft.
 Washington)

 - Victor Oladipo, NBA’s Indiana Pacers (Upper Marlboro)